 1. Best Cheap Kids’ Telescope – Celestron FirstScope or its variants

-The astronomy community usually considers FirstScope and its variants to be ‘toy telescopes’.
-But it’s one of the only few working telescopes under $50 in the US, and it doesn’t have a shaky mount.
-However, it has many, many issues befalling it which shouldn’t be a surprise considering the price.
-For one, the primary mirror is spherical, and thus fails to deliver sharp images at “high” (really over maybe 40) magnification.
+The astronomy community usually considers FirstScope and its variants to be “toy telescopes.”
+But it’s one of the only few working telescopes for sale near $50 in the US, and it doesn’t have a shaky mount.
+However, it has many, many issues befalling it, which shouldn’t be a surprise considering the price.
+For one, the primary mirror is spherical and thus fails to deliver sharp images at “high” (really over maybe 40) magnification.

 Second, there’s no finderscope.
-The extremely low magnification provided by the 20mm eyepiece (15x) allows one to sight along the tube, but it’s not the easiest, especially for a child.
+The extremely low magnification provided by the 20mm eyepiece (15x) allows one to sight along the tube, but it’s not the easiest thing, especially for a child.